googleapis/api-linter/docs/rules/0191/file-layout.md

 ## Details

 This rule checks for common file layout mistakes, but does not currently check the exhaustive file layout in AIP-191.
-This rule currently complains if:
+This rule currently complains if within a
+file:

-- Services appear below messages.
+- ...services appear below messages.
-- Top-level enums appear above messages.
+- ...top-level enums appear above messages.

 ## Examples